WEKS

 WEKS (92.5 FM; "The Bear 92.5") is a radio station broadcasting a country music format.
 Licensed to Zebulon, Georgia, with studios in downtown Fayetteville, Georgia, United States.
 The station is currently owned by the Georgia Radio Alliance, LLC., which is headed by Christopher Murray.
-The Georgia Radio Alliance also owns the Classic Hits formatted "Fox FM" stations WMDG, WFDR, and WBAF.
+The Georgia Radio Alliance also owns the Classic Hits formatted "Fox FM" stations WBAF, WFDR, and WMDG.
 WEKS features live and local country music programming, custom designed for the Southside of Atlanta, Georgia.

-WEKS currently features an all locally programmed country music format branded as "The Bear 92.5."
-The station is currently programmed by Robbie Ashley, who also hosts the station morning show alongside Cal Cross.
-Other personalities on WEKS include former WGST program director, and WCOH operations manager, and morning show co-host Chris East, who currently hosts middays and serves as operations manager for WEKS/WFDR, Cadillac Jack (formerly of WKHX-FM) hosts Afternoons on WEKS, former WTGA-FM on-air personality Dustin Fordham hosts evenings on WEKS using the name 'D-Rock,' and Atlanta radio veteran Steve Mitchell (who also serves as Creative Services Director) hosts weekend shifts on WEKS.
+WEKS currently features a locally programmed country music format branded as "The Bear 92.5."
+Personalities on WEKS include Chris East, and Cal Cross in the morning, and Kevin Steele in the afternoon.
 The station also airs nationally syndicated programming like the Dee Jay Silver & The Country Club mixshow Friday nights, The Original Country Gold with Rowdy Yates show Saturday nights, and Honky Tonkin’ with Tracy Lawrence Sunday nights.
-WEKS also has a Gospel show that airs Sunday mornings that is hosted by Robbie Ashley.
+WEKS also has a Gospel show that airs Sunday mornings hosted by Dustin Fordham.

-WEKS is licensed to broadcast in HD Radio.
-In September of 2021, WEKS acquired the equipment needed to transmit an HD signal and is in the process of getting the equipment installed.
-It has also been said that WEKS-HD2 will more than likely be a simulcast of Classic Hits sister station "Fox FM."
+While WEKS is licensed to broadcast in HD Radio, the station has yet to sign on an HD signal.

-WEKS uses PlayoutOne for its automation system, a Wheatstone Audioarts AIR-4 12 Channel Mixer, an Orban Optimod 8400 for audio processing, and a GatesAir 20kW transmitter with 2 ERI bays.
+WEKS uses PlayoutOne for its automation system, a Wheatstone Audioarts AIR-4 12 Channel Mixer, an Orban Optimod 8400 for audio processing, and a GatesAir 20 kW transmitter with 2 ERI bays.